-You must have a yellow fever vaccination at least 10 days before you travel.
-This will allow enough time for your body to develop protection against the yellow fever infection.
+You should be vaccinated at least 10 days before you travel, as this will allow enough time for your body to develop protection against the yellow fever infection.
 Your proof of vaccination certificate (see below) will only become valid after this time.

 Find your nearest yellow fever vaccination centre.

-Under regulations set out by the World Health Organization (WHO), anyone travelling to a country or area where there is a risk of picking up or spreading the virus that causes yellow fever must have an International Certificate of Vaccination or Prophylaxis (ICVP).
+Under regulations set out by the WHO, anyone travelling to a country or area where there is a risk of picking up or spreading the virus that causes yellow fever must have an International Certificate of Vaccination or Prophylaxis (ICVP).

 If you lose your certificate, you may be able to get another one reissued as long as you have details of the vaccination batch number and the date you had the vaccination.

-- babies under nine months of age – babies who are six to nine months old should only be vaccinated if the risk of getting yellow fever during travel is unavoidable
+- babies under nine months of age – babies who are six to nine months old may sometimes be vaccinated, but only if the risk of getting yellow fever during travel is unavoidable

-- people whose immune systems are lowered (immunosuppressed) – such as people with HIV and those receiving chemotherapy or radiotherapy
+- people with weakened immune systems – such as people with HIV and those receiving radiotherapy

-In cases where having a yellow fever vaccination is not advised, your GP may be able to issue you with an exemption letter.
-The letter should be written on headed notepaper and include the practice details.
-It may be accepted by some immigration authorities.
+If the yellow fever vaccination is not advised, you may be issued with an exemption letter, which may be accepted by immigration authorities.